 - The use of emergency flashers to justify illegal parking.

 - Permission to park given by anyone other than a Transportation Services employee.

-Students may appeal citations issued only during the current or previous semester to the Office of Student Conduct.
+Students may only appeal citations issued during the current or previous semester to the Office of Student Conduct.

-Faculty and staff may appeal citations issued only during the current or previous semester to the University Parking and Transportation Committee Court of Appeals.
+Faculty and staff may only appeal citations issued only during the current or previous semester to the University Parking and Transportation Committee Court of Appeals.